Brandon Maxwell

 Brandon Maxwell (born September 18, 1984) is an American fashion designer, television personality, director, and photographer.
-He is the founder and creative director of Brandon Maxwell, the luxury women’s ready-to-wear label.
+He is the founder and creative director of Brandon Maxwell, the luxury women's ready-to-wear label.

 Early life and education

 Maxwell was born in Longview, Texas.
 His grandmother worked at a boutique in Longview, where he often spent his time.
 Growing up, Maxwell would put together outfits and photograph his friends wearing them.
 For high school, he attended Trinity School of Texas in Longview.
 In 2002, he moved to New York City to study painting at Marymount Manhattan College before graduating from St. Edward's University in Austin, Texas.
 Maxwell graduated with a Bachelor of Arts degree in photocommunications.
 After graduating, Maxwell returned to New York City to begin working.

 Career

 Prior to launching his eponymous womenswear label, Maxwell entered the fashion industry as a stylist.
 He began assisting Deborah Afshani in 2009, followed by Nicola Formichetti in 2010, where he was introduced to Lady Gaga, as Nicola was her stylist at the time.
-In 2012, Maxwell took on the role of Lady Gaga’s fashion director.
+In 2012, Maxwell took on the role of Lady Gaga's fashion director.

-Maxwell has styled for magazines such as Harper’s Bazaar, ELLE, V, Teen Vogue, and Porter.
+Maxwell has styled for magazines such as Harper's Bazaar, ELLE, V, Teen Vogue, and Porter.
 He has done ad campaigns for Barneys New York and Uniqlo.
 He was cited by The Hollywood Reporter as one of the top 25 stylists of 2015.
 Maxwell has collaborated with photographers such as Mario Testino, Inez & Vinoodh, Paola Kudacki, Giampaolo Sgura, Terry Richardson, and Steven Klein.

 In 2015, Maxwell débuted his women's ready-to-wear label, Brandon Maxwell, in New York at Mr. Chow.
-The brand was born out of the desire to make women feel beautiful, sophisticated, and powerful by creating timeless garments that are impeccably tailored.
 With a focus on craftsmanship, the entire collection is designed in New York City.
-Brandon’s integrity is present throughout the process; he crafts his garments by draping, rather than sketching, to ensure an ideal fit.
-Inspiration is drawn from the women whom Brandon surrounds himself with, which is evident in the sharp tailoring and the sculptural details.
+Maxwell crafted these garments by draping, rather than sketching, to ensure an ideal fit.

-While attending St. Edward's University, Maxwell met friend and collaborator, Jessy Price.
-Together, Brandon and Jessy photographed and directed their first commercial short film together for the Brandon Maxwell Fall/Winter 2016 campaign.
-The success of this project lead them to directing Apple Music’s commercial for Lady Gaga’s song “A-Yo” from her 2016 album, Joanne.
-They have continued to direct campaigns for Brandon's eponymous label that focus on highlighting the featured talent.
+While attending St. Edward's University, Maxwell met friend and collaborator Jessy Price.
+Together, Maxwell and Price photographed and directed their first commercial short film together for the Brandon Maxwell Fall/Winter 2016 campaign.
+The success of this project lead them to directing Apple Music's commercial for Lady Gaga's song "A-Yo" from her 2016 album, Joanne.
+They have continued to direct campaigns for Maxwell's eponymous label that focus on highlighting the featured talent.